doublechaintech/jewelry-flow-pro/README.md

 1. **Driver’s license scanning & auto-fill**
    - Reads PDF417 codes on US driver’s licenses.
-   - Auto-populates purchase orders (name, address, DOB, ID number).
+   - Auto-populates purchase orders with name, address, DOB, and ID number.

 2. **Digital signature capture**
    - Captures signatures on Topaz, Wacom, or similar pads.
-   - Embeds the signature into the generated Bill of Sale PDF.
+   - Embeds signatures directly into the generated Bill of Sale PDF.

 3. **Check printing integration**
-   - Outputs MICR-ready checks using Checkeeper, VersaCheck, or a local printer.
+   - Outputs MICR-ready checks via Checkeeper, VersaCheck, or a local printer.
-   - Re-uses seller data and payout amounts from the current purchase order.
+   - Re-uses seller data and payout amounts from the active purchase order.

 4. **Document output & retention**
-   - Stores signed Bills of Sale and related check stubs for bookkeeping.
+   - Stores signed Bills of Sale and check stubs for bookkeeping.
-   - Offers print/email copies to the seller on the spot.
+   - Offers print/email copies for the seller before they exit.

 ---